Horatio Gates: Later life and death

 Gates' wife Elizabeth died in the summer of 1783.
 He retired in 1784 and again returned to his estate, Traveller's Rest, in Virginia (near present-day Kearneysville, Jefferson County, West Virginia).
 Gates served as vice president of the Society of the Cincinnati, the organization of former Continental Army officers, and president of its Virginia chapter, and worked to rebuild his life.
 He proposed marriage to Janet Montgomery, the widow of General Richard Montgomery, but she refused.

 In 1786, Gates married Mary Valens, a wealthy Liverpudlian who had come to the colonies in 1773 with her sister and Rev. Bartholomew Booth, who ran a boys' boarding school in Maryland.
 Booth had been the curate for the "Chapel in the Woods," later to become Saint John's Church at Hagerstown, Maryland.
-Many have suggested that Gates freed his slaves at the urging of his friend John Adams along with the sale of Traveller's Rest in 1790.
+Many have suggested that Gates freed his slaves at the urging of his friend John Adams, along with the sale of Traveller's Rest in 1790.
 This narrative was popularized in 1837 by the Anti-Slavery Record, an abolitionist publication.
-The paper produced an account of the event in which Gates supposedly, “summoned his numerous family and slaves about him, and amidst their tears of affection and gratitude, gave them their freedom.”
+The paper produced an account of the event in which Gates supposedly “summoned his numerous family and slaves about him, and amidst their tears of affection and gratitude, gave them their freedom.”
 In fact, the terms of the deed of sale for Traveller's Rest indicate that Gates sold his slaves for £800 together with the plantation.
 The deed did not immediately free any of Gates's slaves, rather it stipulated that five would be free after five years; the remaining eleven would have to wait until they reached the age of twenty-eight.
 Nevertheless, even this limited gesture toward emancipation surpassed the other major generals of the revolutionary era; for none but Gates made any efforts to emancipate their slaves during their lifetimes.

 The couple thereupon moved to an estate at Rose Hill in present-day midtown Manhattan, where the local authorities received him warmly.
 His later support for Jefferson's presidential candidacy ended his friendship with Adams.
 Gates and his wife remained active in New York City society, and he was elected to a single term in the New York State Legislature in 1800.
-He died in his Rose Hill home on April 10, 1806, and was buried in the Trinity Church graveyard on Wall Street, though the exact location of his grave is unknown.
+He died in his Rose Hill home on April 10, 1806, and was buried in the Trinity Church graveyard at the foot of Wall Street, though the exact location of his grave is unknown.